 Parties to a Lease

-Residual Value: Residual Value for a lease is the booked value of the equipment at the end of the term (balloon).
-Usually $1.00 or 10% of equipment cost, or expected fair market value.
+Residual Value: Residual Value for a lease is the booked value of the equipment at the end of term, usually $1.00 or 10% of equipment cost, or expected fair market value.
 With our EFA, there is no residual value.

 - Return to lessor without further obligation.